 Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.
-As reported above, the Defiance WTP highest recorded turbidity result for 2016 was 0.22 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.
+As reported in the Table, the Defiance WTP highest recorded turbidity result for 2018 was 0.20 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.
+This means all samples in 2018 met compliance for turbidity.